 Input box Description Local networks Local networks to be connected to the remote site.
 Remote networks Remote networks to connect to the local area networks.
 All of the configured local networks are connected to all of the configured remote networks.
-For IKEv1 connections and IKEv2 connections with the option IKEv2 compatibility mode enabled, the maximum number of combinations is limited to 25.
+For IKEv1 connections and IKEv2 connections with the option IKEv2

+Input box Description compatibility mode enabled, the maximum number of combinations is limited to 25.
 There is no limit for IKEv2 with the option IKEv2 compatibility mode disabled.
 Virtual IP pool The remote site is assigned an IP address from the configured IP pool.
-IKEv2 compatibility mode Instead of sending all configured local and remote networks through a single tunnel is created for each connection between two networks (as with IKEv1).
+IKEv2 compatibility mode Instead of sending all configured local and remote networks through a single tunnel, a single tunnel is created for each connection between two networks (as with IKEv1).
 This option only applies to IKEv2 connections.

-On the Authentication tab you can configure the presets for the following fields:
+On the ${\bf Authentication}$ tab you can configure the presets for the following fields: